 Much has been said and written on the subject of asbestos, and in any article or discussion, the most common questions are what it is and why is it so dangerous?
 Quite simply, this element is dangerous when it breaks down into small pieces –small enough that it can be inhaled and enter the lungs.
 Small particles become lodged in the lungs and the effects are not evident until anywhere from 15-40 years later.
 The three most common lung diseases as a direct results are lung cancer, mesothelioma and asbestosis.

-If you think you may have a property that is affected or quite simply you have questions on what asbestos is, then please call us on (07) 3151 0312 for a quote and professional advice.
+If you think you may have a property that is affected or quite simply you have questions on what asbestos is, then please call us on (07) 3151 0312 for a quote and professional advice on asbestos removal.